RahulSChand/gpu_poor/README.md

-# Can your GPU run this?
+# Can your GPU run this LLM?

 Calculate how much GPU memory you need &amp; breakdown of where it goes for training/inference of any LLM model with quantization (GGML/bnb) & inference frameworks (vLLM/llama.cpp/HF): http://rahulschand.github.io/gpu_poor/